lauramsellers/workshops/R-Stats/shiny.md

 ##Goals

-R is an open source programming language for statistical analysis.
-In this session, we’ll show you how to get started with R. We’ll introduce you to RStudio, a free integrated development environment (IDE) for R. You will learn how to load data into R and to plot simple graphs.
-We'll also demonstrate how to migrate your graphs to the web and make them interactive.
-You won’t leave as an R expert, but you’ll learn enough to get started on your data analysis journey.
+R is an [open source](https://en.wikipedia.org/wiki/Open_source) [programming language](https://en.wikipedia.org/wiki/Programming_language) for statistical analysis.
+In this session, we will show you how to get started with R. We will introduce you to RStudio, a [free integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) for R. You will learn how to load data into R and to plot simple graphs.
+We will also demonstrate how to migrate your graphs to the web and make them interactive.
+You will not leave as an R expert, but you will learn enough to get started on your data analysis journey.

 ##Prerequisites